I was ready. At least I thought I was.

 Principle 2: Use the Present Mind – Be Alert

 As each day trundles on, our mind meanders through various states that can be measured in time.
-These states are often accompanied with internal dialogues and mental visualizations.
+These states are often accompanied by internal dialogues and mental visualizations.

 At some time during our day, we may think of an event that took place in the past.
 This could be in reaction to something you recently said: “Why did I just say that?”.
 Or it could be an enjoyable childhood memory, which is triggered by the sudden aroma of ice cream.